 The Candida Diet Plan: Your Best Defense Against Candida Overgrowth

-The best natural way to overcome candida overgrowth and restore balance is to abide by a candida diet plan coupled with specific natural remedies.
-The candida diet is a simple, sugar elimination diet that restricts sugars, starches, and a few other foods, while still offering a great variety to choose from.
+The best natural way to overcome Candida overgrowth and restore balance in your gut is to abide by a Candida diet plan coupled with specific natural remedies.
+The Candida diet is a simple, sugar elimination diet that restricts sugars, starches, and a few other foods, while still offering a great variety to choose from.

-The candida diet works by "starving" the excess candida and taking away their primary food sources (namely sugars), while simultaneously rebuilding your gut microbiota with nourishing, probiotic and prebiotic-rich foods.
-Although you won’t go hungry on this diet, there are some foods that you’ll need to avoid.
+The Candida diet works by "starving" the excess Candida and taking away their primary food sources (namely sugars), while simultaneously rebuilding your gut microbiota with nourishing, probiotic and prebiotic-rich foods.
+Although you won’t go hungry on this diet, there are some foods that you’ll want to avoid.
 Let’s take a look at some of those foods.

 The Candida Diet Plan Part 1: Foods to Avoid

 Though there is much to be said about bending the rules when it comes to traditional "dieting" (a practice I don’t recommend), in a Candida diet these rules must be followed to achieve results.
 When you’re done with the diet and your Candida is in check, you can go back enjoying a more flexible eating routine.